cloudnative-pg/charts/charts/cluster/docs/Recovery.md

 When performing a recovery you are strongly advised to use the same configuration and PostgreSQL version as the original cluster.

-To beging, create a `values.yaml` that contains the following:
+To begin, create a `values.yaml` that contains the following:

 1. Set `mode: recovery` to indicate that you want to perform bootstrap the new cluster from an existing one.
 2. Set the `recovery.method` to the type of recovery you want to perform.